Best Practices for FDA Communication with IND Sponsors

-- EOP1 meetings are useful to review and reach agreement on the design of phase 2 controlled clinical trials (to support safety and efficacy) and to discuss issues related to the proposed drug development program, including pediatric study plans, as appropriate.
-Because of limited resources, FDA has traditionally encouraged sponsors to request an EOP1 meeting only for drugs intended to treat life-threating and severely debilitating illnesses, particularly situations where approval based on phase 2 trials or accelerated approval may be appropriate.
+- EOP1 meetings (end of phase 1) are useful to review and reach agreement on the design of phase 2 controlled clinical trials (to support safety and efficacy) and to discuss issues related to the proposed drug development program, including pediatric study plans, as appropriate.
+Because of limited resources, FDA has traditionally encouraged Sponsors to request an EOP1 meeting only for drugs intended to treat life-threating and severely debilitating illnesses, particularly situations where approval based on phase 2 trials or accelerated approval may be appropriate.
 The EOP1 meeting is critical for a successful product development, and may qualify for fast track designation in some cases.

-- EOP2 meetings are of considerable importance in planning later studies and in determining the safety of proceeding to phase 3.
+- EOP2 meetings (end of phase 2) are of considerable importance in planning later studies and in determining the safety of proceeding to phase 3.
 EOP2 meetings evaluate the phase 3 plan and protocols, the adequacy of current studies and plans to assess pediatric safety and effectiveness, the human factors validation plan, and identify any additional information necessary to support a marketing application for the uses under investigation.
-FDA encourages sponsors to request an EOP2 meeting for NMEs or major new uses of marketed drugs.
-However, a sponsor of any IND can request an EOP2 meeting.
+FDA encourages Sponsors to request an EOP2 meeting for NMEs or major new uses of marketed drugs.
+However, a Sponsor of any IND can request an EOP2 meeting.
 If the Sponsor cannot reach an agreement with the FDA during the EOP2 meeting, the Sponsor must have follow-up discussions to resolve any remaining issues before proceeding to phase 3.

 - Written Correspondence from FDA,

 - Submissions from Sponsors,

 - General Telephone Calls Between FDA & Sponsors,

 - Faxes Between FDA & Sponsors,